- Smaller and cheaper than the big Echo

 Amazon Echo Dot – Features

-Besides its space-saving and external music capabilities, the Dot’s feature list is identical to that of its bigger sibling, so check out our in our Amazon Echo review.
+Besides its space-saving and external music capabilities, the Dot’s feature list is identical to that of its bigger sibling, so check out our Amazon Echo review.
 But in short, here’s the deal: the Echo Dot lets you control the device by talking to it.

 It’s always listening, unless you press the mute button.
 Utter your chosen prompt word (“Amazon”, “Echo” or “Alexa”) to kick the device into action and get Alexa to do your bidding.